-UPDATE: Submissions for the 2017 Next Link Project have now closed
+Submissions for the 2019 Next Link Project are now OPEN - scroll down to apply!

 What is the Next Link Project?